 Professional services model.
 We believe our investment in professional services facilitates the adoption of our subscription service.
 As a result, our sales efforts have been focused primarily on our subscription service, rather than the profitability of our professional services business.
 Historically, our pricing for professional services was predominantly on a fixed-fee basis and the cost of the time and materials incurred to complete these services was often greater than the amount charged to the customer.
-These factors contributed to our low and negative gross profit percentages from professional services and other of 13% and 0% for the three months ended June 30, 2012 and 2011, respectively, and (6) % and (9) % for the six months ended June 30, 2012 and 2011, respectively.
+These factors contributed to our low and negative gross profit percentages from professional services and other of (6)% and (45)% for the three months ended September 30, 2012 and 2011, respectively, and (6)% and (20)% for the nine months ended September 30, 2012 and 2011, respectively.
 The improvement in gross profit percentages was due in part to shifting our pricing model to a time-and-materials basis and pricing our services predominantly based on the anticipated cost of those services.

 Platform adoption.
-Our service includes access to our suite of applications, as well as access to our platform to extend our suite of applications.
-Customers may also purchase use of the platform to develop custom applications.
-Though in the near term we expect our revenue growth to be primarily driven by the pace of adoption and penetration of our suite of applications, we are investing considerable resources to enhance the development capabilities of our platform.
-We believe the extensibility and simplicity of our platform, which is resulting in the rapid creation of customer-built applications, will enhance our ability to acquire new customers, increase renewals and increase upsells.
+Our service includes access to our suite of applications, as well as access to our platform to create customer-built extensions to our suite of applications.
+Customers may also purchase the use of the platform to develop custom applications.
+Though in the near term we expect our revenue growth to be primarily driven by the pace of adoption and penetration of our suite of applications, we are investing resources to enhance the development capabilities of our platform.
+We believe the extensibility and simplicity of our platform is resulting in the broad use of our platform by our customers to create extensions of our applications or custom applications, and will enhance our ability to acquire new customers and increase upsells, and sustain high renewal rates.